-Together with our JV partners in 2019, we secured a Government Land Sales (GLS) site at Sims Drive near Aljunied MRT station, as well as the prime Liang Court site alongside the Singapore River, which will be redeveloped into an iconic waterfront integrated
+Together with our JV partners in 2019, we secured a Government Land Sales (GLS) site at Sims Drive near Aljunied MRT station, as well as the prime Liang Court site alongside the Singapore River, which will be redeveloped into an iconic waterfront integrated development.

-Along with our successful bid for another GLS site at Irwell Bank Road in January 2020, we now have a pipeline of over 1,800 units for launch over the next two years.
-We will continue to actively replenish our land bank through the GLS programme or selective private
+Along with our successful bid for another GLS site at Irwell Bank Road in January 2020, we now have a pipeline of over bidding, land remains our primary 1,800 units for launch over the next two years.
+We will continue to actively replenish our land bank through the GLS programme or selective private acquisitions.